Every morning you wake up and either keep or break a promise to yourself.

 Makes small promises to themselves.
 Keeps them.
 Stacks them across months until the kept-promise identity is the default.

-THE ONE treats the oath as structural, not aspirational.
+THE ONE treats the oath to yourself as structural, not aspirational.
 Rebuilds the inner foundation one small kept commitment at a time, because the base everything else rests on was cracked by years of broken promises.

 Tonight, before you sleep, make one promise to yourself for tomorrow morning.